 What Is Long-Term Care?

-If you’re wondering what is long-term care, the answer is quite simple.
-Long-term care encompasses all kinds of services that maximize a person’s quality of life, especially when they cannot take care of themselves for long periods.
+The answer is quite simple if you’re wondering what long-term care is.
+Long-term care encompasses all kinds of services that maximize a person’s quality of life, especially when they cannot care for themselves for long periods.

-Many older adults may need assistance with daily activities along with intensive nursing support.
-Opting for a long-term care plan at a member-focused assisted living community can greatly empower the elderly to live an independent and fulfilling life.
+Many older adults may need assistance with daily activities and intensive nursing support.
+Opting for a long-term care plan at a member-focused assisted living community can significantly empower the elderly to live an independent and fulfilling life.

 What Is Short-Term Care?

-Another common question that comes up is what is short-term care and what does it include?
-In short-term care, members also receives intensive medical attention and assistance with personal needs, but only for a short period.
+Other questions are: what is short-term care, and what does it include?
+In short-term care, members receive intensive medical attention and assistance with personal needs, but only temporarily.

-The core differences between short-term vs. long-term care are summarized as follows:
+Knowing the differences between these two types of care can help you fine-tune your decision about senior care services.
+The core differences between short-term care vs. long-term care are summarized as follows:

-- A short-term care plan is usually suggested for someone recovering from surgery, major illness, stroke, or an accident.
-Meanwhile, a long-term care plan is suited for someone with a chronic or progressive health condition where there is no hope of full recovery but steps can be taken to maximize their quality of life.
+- A short-term care plan is usually suggested for someone recovering from surgery, a significant illness, a stroke, or an accident.
+Meanwhile, a long-term care plan is suited for someone with a chronic or progressive health condition with no hope of a full recovery, but steps can be taken to maximize their quality of life.

-- Long-term care is usually recommended for seniors and/or those with a chronic illness or disability, while people of all ages can benefit from a short-term care plan following a major injury or disease.
+- Long-term care is usually recommended for seniors or those with a chronic illness or disability.
+At the same time, people of all ages can benefit from a short-term care plan following an injury or disease.

-- Short-term care is often administered with an end goal in mind, where the person is finally able to resume independent living.
-But in long-term care, the person requires constant medical support and assistance with daily activities.
+- Short-term care is often administered with an end goal in mind, where the person can finally resume independent living.
+However, in long-term care, the person requires constant medical support and assistance with daily activities.

-At Ventana, we offer quality long-term care services for members with a special focus on their independence and happiness.
-At our member-focused assisted living community in Dallas, Texas, we offer a lush, sunlit, and vibrant environment where individuals can socialize, relax, enjoy nutritious meals, and pursue their hobbies with all their medical and personal needs taken care of.
+At Ventana, we offer quality long-term care services for members, focusing on their independence and happiness.
+At our member-focused assisted living community in Dallas, TX, we offer a lush, sunlit, and vibrant environment where individuals can socialize, relax, enjoy nutritious meals, and pursue their hobbies with all their medical and personal needs taken care of.